 Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee, a member of the Writers Guild of America and the Dramatists Guild of America, is proudly a part of the new wave of Asian-American artists and filmmakers.

-His most recent works, transgressive short film reinterpretations of the Biblical story of Salomé and the ancient Euripidean classic Medea, are available for purchase on Apple iTunes Short Films, Google Play Movies and Amazon Video, in over 60 countries.
+In 2017, he wrote, produced, and directed modernized cinematic interpretations of the Biblical story of “Salomé” and the ancient Euripidean tragedy “Medea.”
+They are both available for purchase on Apple iTunes Films, Google Play Movies, and Amazon Video, in over 80 countries.

-An alumnus of Brown University and New York University, he has held academic appointments as Professorial Lecturer at Georgetown University and Practitioner Instructor at Johns Hopkins University and most recently taught at the University of Maryland where he was a three time recipient of the business school’s Distinguished Teaching Award.
+An alumnus of Brown University and New York University, he has held academic appointments as Professorial Lecturer at Georgetown University and Practitioner Instructor at Johns Hopkins University.
+He most recently taught at the University of Maryland where he was a three time recipient of the Distinguished Teaching Award.

-He can be contacted through his website: www.michaeljustinlee.com
+He can be contacted via his website: www.michaeljustinlee.com